The Department’s vision is a Western Cape that has a vibrant, innovative, and sustainable economy,

 characterised by growth, employment and increasing equity, and built on the full potential of all.

-Tourism will provide leadership to the Western Cape economy through the Department’s
+will provide qualitative leadership to the Western Cape economy through the Department’s understanding

-understanding of the economy, its ability to identify economic opportunities and potential, and its
+of the economy, its ability to identify economic opportunities and potential, and its contribution to

 The Department will also act as a catalyst for the transformation of the economy and respond to the